luismedel/zonecheck/README.md

 checking profile).

 To install ZoneCheck from sources, please take a look at INSTALL file.
-To learn more about different versions of ZoneCheck you can see HISTORY and ChangeLog files.
+To learn more about different versions of ZoneCheck you can see HISTORY.md and ChangeLog files.
 Details about license and copyrights see COPYING, GPL and CREDITS files.

-More informations are available at www.zonecheck.fr
+More informations are available at http://www.zonecheck.fr.